Comparisons12 min read

 Zoho Crm

-Zoho CRM doesn't get enough credit — and that's honestly kind of baffling given how much the platform has matured.
-It's grown into a genuinely enterprise-grade platform, not just an "SMB alternative," and its 2025-2026 updates have pushed it firmly into territory where it competes with Salesforce on features, not just price.
-The Zoho One ecosystem (which bundles 45+ apps) is a legitimate value play that enterprises should take seriously instead of dismissing out of hand.
+Zoho CRM doesn't get nearly enough credit — honestly, it's kind of baffling given how much it's matured.
+It's become a genuinely enterprise-grade platform, not just an "SMB alternative."
+The updates from 2025-2026 have pushed it into real competition with Salesforce on actual features, not just price tag.
+The Zoho One ecosystem (bundling 45+ apps together) is a legitimate value play that enterprises should take seriously instead of dismissing immediately.

 Key Features

-• Zia AI: Predictive scoring, anomaly detection, deal recommendations, and conversational AI — not as mature as Einstein, but catching up fast
+• Zia AI: Predictive scoring, anomaly detection, deal recommendations, and conversational AI — not quite as polished as Einstein yet, but the gap is closing fast

 • Blueprint: Visual process automation for standardizing complex sales workflows

-• Canvas: Drag-and-drop UI customization — you can make the CRM look exactly how your team needs it
+• Canvas: Drag-and-drop UI customization — make the CRM match exactly how your team needs it to work

 • CommandCenter: Cross-module journey orchestration across sales, marketing, and support

-• Zoho Analytics: Built-in BI tool that's surprisingly powerful (most Salesforce users pay extra for something equivalent)
+• Zoho Analytics: Built-in BI tool that's surprisingly solid (most Salesforce teams pay extra for an equivalent)

-• Territory Management: Available on Enterprise tier — solid multi-region sales org support
+• Territory Management: Available on Enterprise tier — strong multi-region sales org support

 Pricing (2026 Approximate)